Are you saving for your retirement?

 How long will you need your pension?

-When you’re thinking about the kind of retirement lifestyle you’d like to lead, you’ll need to make sure your pension pot is large enough to carry you through to your twilight years.
+When you’re thinking about the kind of retirement lifestyle you’d like to lead, you’ll need to make sure your pension pot is large enough to carry you through to support you in retirement.

 The average 65-year old can expect to live for another 20 years, according to the latest government data.
 However, many people live much longer.

 Fortunately, there’s no limit to the number of years you can claim a State Pension.
-But at just over £10,600 a year, you’ll need to top this up with your personal pension if you want to cover more than essential costs.
+But at just over _state_pension_annually a year, for the full new State Pension (2025/26), you’ll need to top this up with other savings - such as a personal pension - if you want to cover more than essential costs.

 How much do you need to retire?